 This post may contain affiliate links.
 That means if you click and buy, I may receive a small commission (at zero cost to you).
 Please see my full disclosure policy for details.

-Today I want to share musicals that have roles written specifically for people of color.
+Ever wondered what musicals feature actors of color?
 Perhaps your local community theater might consider one of these for their next production to encourage actors of color to come out and audition and to better represent your communities.

 South Pacific (Asian)

-In South Pacific, set against the backdrop of World War Two, Lieutenant Cable meets and falls in love with Liat, a local Tonkinese girl, and Nurse Nellie Forbush falls in love with French expatriate Emile but racism nearly destroys these two couples’ happiness.
+In South Pacific, set against the backdrop of World War Two, Lieutenant Cable meets and falls in love with Liat, a local Tonkinese girl, and Nurse Nellie Forbush falls in love with French expatriate Emile who has two beautiful Tonkinese children but racism nearly destroys these two couples’ happiness.

 You’ve got to be taught to be afraid of people who’s eyes are oddly made and people who’s skin is a different shade.
 You’ve got to be carefully taught.
 You’ve got to be taught before it’s too late, before you are six or seven or eight to hate all the people your relatives hate.
 You’ve got to be carefully taught. – Richard Rodgers and Oscar Hammerstein II